 - b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.
 None known. - c.
-Proposed measures to reduce or control emissions or other impacts to air, if any:

-Equipment maintenance to make sure no excessive exhaust is being emitted.
+Proposed measures to reduce or control emissions or other impacts to air, if any: Equipment maintenance to make sure no excessive exhaust is being emitted.
 Water truck to keep dust down during dry periods. - 3.
 Water [help] - a.
 Surface Water: [help] - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.
-A seasonal drainage exists in the northern portion of the site as part of Goerig slough. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+No. - Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.
-Yes.
-Grading will occur on-site.
-Improvements in the existing Guild Road right-of-way will be minimized to avoid impacts at the shoulders of the existing road and the mature oak trees.
-Existing culverts under the existing crossings into the site are undersized.
-The CDID #1 has requested the culverts be upsized to 2-36" culverts.
-A new crossing has been proposed to provide the larger culverts and provide safe sight distance when entering and exiting the project. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+No. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
 Indicate the source of fill material.
-Locally sourced fill material will be used.
-Approximately 500-1,000 cubic yards of material would be placed in the ordinary high water mark for the new culverts and crossing.
-The same amount of material if not more will be removed from the ordinary high water mark with the removal of the two existing crossings and undersized culverts.
-Increased volume will be provided on-site in the slough.

-- 4) Will the proposal require surface water withdrawals or diversions?
+None. - 4) Will the proposal require surface water withdrawals or diversions?
 Give general description, purpose, and approximate quantities if known.
-No. None expected.
-The new culvert work would take place at the end of the summer in the dry season when the slough is dried up. - 5) Does the proposal lie within a 100-year floodplain?
+No. None expected. - 5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.
 No. - 6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.
 No. - b.
 Ground Water: [help] - 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
-Give general description, purpose, and approximate quantities if known. - The proposed stormwater system consists of a wetpond which will provide treatment for the runoff on the site.
-Water will be detained on-site and released to existing drainage pathways. - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
+Give general description, purpose, and approximate quantities if known.

+The proposed stormwater system consists of a detention pond and Contech stormfilter manhole which will provide treatment for the runoff on the site.
+Water will be detained on-site and released to existing drainage system in Howard Way at or below predeveloped rates.

+- 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.
 None. - c.
 Water runoff (including stormwater): - 1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
-If so, describe. - The proposed stormwater system consists of a wetpond which will provide treatment for the runoff on the site.
-Water will be detained on-site and released to existing drainage pathways. - 2) Could waste materials enter ground or surface waters?
+If so, describe.

+The proposed stormwater system consists of a detention pond and Contech stormfilter manhole which will provide treatment for the runoff on the site.
+Water will be detained on-site and released to existing drainage system in Howard Way at or below predeveloped rates.

+- 2) Could waste materials enter ground or surface waters?
 If so, generally describe.
 No - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
-If so, describe. - d.
+If so, describe.
+No. - d.
 Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: